rickbsgu/rickb-recipes/recipes/asian/cashew-chicken.md

 #### Notes

 1. Per usual, you don't want to be messing with chopping or other prep once the wok is going.
 Get it all done before-hand.
+2. Slicing mushrooms will make them cook down too quickly and you'll lose them in the mix.
+Quarters will hold up with the other veggies.
-2. Stir and shake the wok constantly.
+3. Stir and shake the wok constantly.